This post is also available in: Italiano

 ‘Luck is believing you’re lucky’ – Tennessee Williams

-This is the quote that sums up this post.
+This is the quote that sums up this post about how to be lucky.

 Luck.
 The dictionary says it’s “something that makes events unpredictable and inescapable” (from latin fors fortis “fate, chance”).
 Basically, favorable destiny.